 Firstly, can we reassure you that the Professional Placement Office and the School of Nursing and Midwifery are aware of the current circumstances and working hard responding to these changing circumstances as they unfold.

-Clinical placements will continue for most students enrolled in for S1 2020.
+Clinical placements will continue for most students enrolled in Semester 2, 2020.
 To date, most of our partners who provide placements are continuing to support these important learning activities.

 If for any reason, one of your scheduled placements is cancelled, it will be rescheduled to later in the semester/year.
 In the scenario where it is later in the year, you will be awarded an incomplete grade (IDM) at the end of first semester.
 This will not impact on your HECS or fee obligations, and the work you have completed to date will still contribute to your final grade in these courses.